gman999/doc/openbsd/soekris-4801-openbsd.md

 	inet {IP} {netmask}

-And also the appropriate gateway in /etc/mygate and DNS in /etc/resolv.conf.
+And add the appropriate gateway in /etc/mygate and DNS in /etc/resolv.conf.

 Or set to dhcp: